Magical objects in Harry Potter: Knight Bus

 The bus functions as a convenient form of public transportation for wizards and witches who either prefer to use it or are unable to travel by other means.
-The riders are seemingly picked up by the bus from all over in-universe Great Britain, bringing passengers to the destinations of their choice with seemingly no set route.
 It bolts through the streets entirely invisible to Muggles and causes other objects to dodge it (instead of the other way around) for short distance-travel.
 For longer distances, the Knight Bus instantly leaps 100 miles (160 km) at a time, accompanied by a great bang and jolt.
-The interior of the bus changes depending on the time of day, having seats by day and beds by night.
-It is also highly uncomfortable, according to Ron and Harry.
-Its only mentioned limitation in travelling is that it is unable to voyage through water.